osg-htc/docs/docs/data/stashcache/vo-data.md

 In order to declare your VO's role in the StashCache federation, you must add StashCache information to your VO's YAML file in the OSG Topology repository.

-The data will look like the following:
+For example, the full registration for the `Astro` VO may look something like the following:

 ```
 DataFederations:
   StashCache: